 Mill Hall - Beech Creek is a somewhat small town located in the state of Pennsylvania.
 With a population of 5,196 people and just one neighborhood, Mill Hall - Beech Creek is the 285th largest community in Pennsylvania.

-The education level of Mill Hall - Beech Creek citizens is a little higher than the average for US cities and towns: 21.38% of adults in Mill Hall - Beech Creek have at least a bachelor's degree.
+The citizens of Mill Hall - Beech Creek are slightly better educated than the national average of 21.84% for all cities and towns, with 21.38% of adults in Mill Hall - Beech Creek having a bachelor's degree or advanced degree.

 The per capita income in Mill Hall - Beech Creek in 2022 was $32,160, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $128,640 for a family of four.
 However, Mill Hall - Beech Creek contains both very wealthy and poor people as well.